 Here are today’s activities:

 - We began by reading the book Clara Caterpillar.
-The class had a lively discussion about the author's purpose.
+The class had a lively discussion about the author’s purpose.
 Clara, the plain butterfly, actually saved the life of all the other beautiful butterflies by distracting the hungry crow.
-The students decided that it is more important to be brave, happy and clever that just beautiful.
+The students decided that it is more important to be brave, happy, and clever than just beautiful.

 - Many children are beginning to read with expression.
 What a treat!